nickPaterakis/event-driven-microservices/README.md

 The process of running the application involves starting the services, configuring MongoDB as a replica set for Debezium, and finally, configuring Debezium itself.
 The steps below provide a detailed guide:

-<b>Step 1: Navigate to the Docker Compose File</b>
+<b>Step 1: Start the Services</b>

-First, navigate to the directory containing the docker-compose.yml file.
-The file is located in the infrastructure/docker directory.
-To navigate to this directory, use the following command in your terminal:
+Navigate to the directory containing the docker-compose.yml file by running the following command:

 ```
 cd infrastructure/docker
 ```
-<b>Step 2: Start the Services</b>

 Next, start all the services defined in the docker-compose.yml file by running the following command:
 ```